 Dr John Davies, Chief Scientist – Future Business Technology, BT

 14.00 5G IoT security sensitive use cases, cyber threats and mitigation

 Prof. Dror Fixler, CEO & Co-Founder, FirstPoint Mobile Guard

 14.20 How Vodafone is approaching the security challenges of IoT

 How can IoT defend itself against the multitude of vulnerabilities that come with a multitude of connected devices?
 What are latest solutions and strategies available to operators?

-Tim Snape, Head of IoT Security, Vodafone Group Enterprise
+Tim Snape, Head of Security – IoT, Vodafone

 What’s holding back the smart home revolution?
 Are smart home technologies still too expensive for the average consumer?
 When will we see them becoming more affordable?
 Are there still too many devices on too many different systems and platforms to be easily managed?